Alberta’s spectacular Dinosaur Provincial Park was an early-designated World Heritage Site in 1979. Travel Alberta

 By Alison Gardner, Travel with a Challenge Editor

-You need go no further than our very own Travel with a Challenge web magazine to find nearly two dozen richly-illustrated feature articles on UNESCO World Heritage Site destinations.
+You need go no further than our very own Travel with a Challenge web magazine to find more than two dozen richly-illustrated feature articles on UNESCO World Heritage Site destinations.
 They are listed and hotlinked at the end of this story.
 Check them out!

 When the United Nations Educational, Scientific and Cultural Organization (UNESCO) established the World Heritage Convention in 1972, there was cause for celebration.
 This document set in place the most universal international legal instrument ever to exist for the protection of cultural and natural heritage.
 It created a framework for preservation and conservation of the greatest treasures of nature and humanity scattered across the face of the earth.

 Today there are over 1,000 World Heritage Sites (WHSs) which attest to the wisdom of that collective decision, and the list continues to grow.
 As a result, national governments, international organizations and communities of individuals who live and work around designated sites have made a protective covenant to work together in rarely-witnessed harmony, so that future generations will be able to share this precious legacy.

 Spain’s medieval town of Santiago de Compostela gained WHS status in 1985, followed by designation of the entire 560 mile pilgrimage route across northern Spain in 1993.
 Alison Gardner